Empress Myeongseong: The insurrection of 1882

 In June 1882, members of the old military became resentful of the special treatment of the new units.
 They destroyed the house of Min Gyeom-ho and killed him.
 He was Gojong's maternal uncle, being his mother's younger brother, and was the administrative head of the training units and in charge of the treasury.
 Yi Choi-eung and Kim Bo-hyun, a magistrate, were also killed.
-These had been associated with the Min corruption whereby the soldiers got rotten rice in payment of wages.
-These soldiers then fled to the protection of Daewongun, who publicly rebuked but privately encouraged them.
-Daewongun took control of the old units.
-He ordered an attack on the administrative district of Seoul that housed the Gyeongbokgung, the diplomatic quarter, military centers, and science institutions.
-These soldiers attacked police stations to free comrades who had been arrested and ransacked private estates and mansions belonging to relatives of the queen consort.
-These units stole rifles and killed Japanese training officers.
-They narrowly missed murdering the Japanese ambassador to Seoul, who escaped to Incheon, and thence to Japan where he was interviewed at court for an account of events.
-The military rebellion then headed towards the palace but both queen consort and the King escaped in disguise.
+They had been associated with the Min corruption whereby the soldiers got rotten rice in payment of wages.
+These soldiers then fled to the protection of the Daewongun, who publicly rebuked but privately encouraged them.
+The Daewongun then took control of the old units.
+He ordered an attack on the administrative district of Seoul that housed Gyeongbokgung, the diplomatic quarter, military centers, and science institutions.
+The soldiers attacked police stations to free comrades who had been arrested and ransacked private estates and mansions belonging to relatives of the queen.
+They stole rifles and killed Japanese training officers, narrowly missing on murdering the Japanese ambassador to Seoul, who escaped to Incheon, and thence to Japan where he was interviewed at court for an account of events.
+The military rebellion then headed towards the palace but both the queen and the king escaped in disguise.
 They fled to her relative's villa in Cheongju, where they remained in hiding.
-(Note: It was said that the Empress Myeongseong disguised herself in advance by acting as Hong Kye-hun's sister, and was carried on the back of Hong Kye-hun.
+(Note: It was said that Empress Myeongseong disguised herself in advance by acting as Hong Kye-hun's sister, and was carried out on his back.
 She was able to escape the city and go to Yeoju to hide.)
-Rumour supplied differing accounts of the escape.
+Rumor supplied differing accounts of the escape.
 The truth may lie in the detailed account recorded by Homer Hulbert.

-One rumour was that Grand Internal Princess Consort Sunmok had entered the palace, and hidden her daughter-in-law, the queen consort, in a wooden litter that the older woman was riding on.
+One rumor was that Grand Internal Princess Consort Sunmok had entered the palace, and hidden her daughter-in-law, the queen, in a wooden litter that the older woman was riding on.
 Allegedly a court officer saw this and informed the soldiers invading the palace.